saantiaguilera/android-api-entity-serializer/README.md

 ```

 ---------------------------------------------------------
-Serializer (and parser, I should refactor it)
+Serializer & Parser
 ---------------------------------------------------------

+NOTE: Both of them work for JSON only currently.

-Serializer is used for hidrating or serializing a model.
+Serializer is used for serializing a model into a JSONObject.

 ```Java
 public class ExampleSerializer extends BaseJSONSerializer<ExampleEntity> {